Chapel Street, Melbourne: History

+In 1888 Melbourne’s new cable tram service was extended from along Toorak Road down Chapel Street as far as Brighton Road, spurring development.
+In the 1920s, with the construction of a wider Chapel Street bridge, the service was converted to electric trams, and ran from Richmond in the north, to St Kilda in the south, forming the basis for the current Route 78.

 Virtually from its beginning Chapel Street, between Toorak Road and Dandenong Road was a trading and shopping street with flour milling, butchers, bakers, drapers, boot makers, general stores, carpenters, bricklayers, farrier and blacksmiths, chemists and an undertaker.
 At the start of the 20th century large multi-level emporiums (department stores) began to spring up in the Prahran section of the street.
 At this point, Chapel Street rivalled the CBD as Melbourne's shopping destination.
 Emporium development continued right through to the 1930s.

 In the 1970s, Pran Central opened as a major shopping mall.
 In the 1980s, the Jam Factory and Como Centre at the South Yarra end were the biggest developments to effect the character of the street.
 Gentrification ensured that this end became home to boutique fashion stores.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as Chapel Street (Arterial #5490), beginning at Alexandra Avenue and ending at Toorak Road through South Yarra; the remainder of the road to Brighton Road remains undeclared.

-Sites of Interest
+Sites of interest

 From the Yarra River heading south: